enricivi/encephalic_vasculature_mapping/README.md

 # EncephalicVasculatureMapping
 This work aims to explore a new approach to model the encephalic vasculature using the formalism of graphs that naturally fit the structure of blood vessels.

+It is necessary to install:
+- Keras with TensorFlow backend
+- h5py
+- scipy
+- sklearn
+- numpy
+- tifffile
+- argparse
+- progressbar

 To obtain the graph follow the procedure below:

 0) If necessary make_train_set.py (folder: augment-train-set) performs an augmenting operation over the train-set